Asian giant softshell turtle: Taxonomy

+The populations of Asian giant softshell turtles in the Philippines "may be distinct" based on genetic analysis, implying the possibility of unique genetic traits in this population.
+More research is needed to confirm if the critically-endangered Philippine population is a distinct species.

 Description

 The Asian giant softshell turtle has a broad head, and small eyes close to the tip of its snout.
 The carapace is smooth and olive-colored.
 Juveniles may have dark-spotted carapaces and heads, with yellow around the carapace.

 Despite reports that it can grow up to 1.8 m in length and is the world's largest extant freshwater turtle, this maximum size and title is murky at best.
 Apparently the largest specimen carapace length, 129 cm, known is considered suspect and the heaviest specimen known (weighing approximately 250 kg was actually a misidentified Yangtze giant softshell turtle.
 A more realistic range of carapace length for this species is reportedly 70 to 100 cm and it is one of about a half-dozen giant softshell turtles from three genera that reach exceptionally large sizes, i.e. in excess of 100 kg in mass.

 Behavior and reproduction

 P. cantorii is an ambush predator and primarily carnivorous, feeding on crustaceans, mollusks and fish (although some aquatic plants may also be eaten).
 The turtle spends 95% of its life buried and motionless, with only its eyes and mouth protruding from the sand.
 It surfaces only twice a day to take a breath, and lays 20–28 eggs sized around 3.0 to 3.6 cm in diameter in February or March on riverbanks.